 We can help with starting a company blog.

-Starting a company blog?
+Are you starting a company blog?
 We show you the basics of how to get a business blog going and use it to your advantage.
 Yes, you can be a business blogger!
 We are here to get you going, and keep you going.

 If you are using WordPress, then you can get plugins to do a lot of this.
 But if you aren’t, don’t fret!
 You can do some of this on your own.
 I’m talking about Search Engine Optimization.
 Without going into more depth than necessary (SEO is really its own blog post), SEO is essentially where you tell search engines and readers what your blog post is about.